protofire/omen-exchange/README.md

 Video demo https://youtu.be/stv9OIV8A3M

 * Future work-
-* Fund/Withdraw pool with either token or cTokens
+* Fund/Withdraw pool with either token or cTokens.
+* View pools with cTokens with refernce to their underlying tokens.